IdentityServer/IdentityServer4/docs/quickstarts/2_resource_owner_passwords.rst

 now contain a ``sub`` claim which uniquely identifies the user.

-The presence (or absence) of the ``sub`` claim let's the API distinguish between calls on behalf or clients and call on behalf of users.
+The presence (or absence) of the ``sub`` claim let's the API distinguish between calls on behalf of clients and calls on behalf of users.